Agricultural Soils Capability Assessment

 |Persons Requesting a Soils Assessment|

-If, as a property owner or representative, you would like to obtain more detailed soils data than is contained in the Internet soil survey produced by the Natural Resources Conservation Service of the U.S. Department of Agriculture to determine whether land qualifies as agricultural land, you must select one of the soils professionals identified on the List of Qualified Soils Professionals aboveand submit a Soils Assessment Submittal Form to the department and a non-refundable review fee of $625.
-This form includes a liability waiver and authorization for access to the property to be signed by the person requesting the soils assessment and the property owner, in the event the soils assessment is selected for review and a field check.
+If, as a property owner or representative, you would like to obtain more detailed soils data than is found in the Internet soil survey produced by the Natural Resources Conservation Service of the U.S. Department of Agriculture to determine whether land qualifies as agricultural land prior to a land use application to a local government, you must follow certain steps.
+First, you must select one of the soils professionals identified on the List of Qualified Soils Professionals above and obtain a soils assessment.
+Next, you must submit an electronic version of the soils assessment together with a Soils Assessment Submittal Form and a non-refundable review fee of $625 to the department.
+This form includes a liability waiver and authorization for access to the property to be signed by the property owner or representative, in the event the soils assessment is selected for review and a field check.

-Local governments should let property owners, planning consultants and others know of the new requirements for the use of qualified soils professionals as described above.
-You may wish to post or provide a link to the list of qualified soils professionals above as well as the rest of this site.
+Local governments should let property owners, planning consultants and others know of the requirements for the use of qualified soils professionals as described above.
+You may wish to post or provide a link to this site and the list of qualified soils professionals.